djm158/djm158.github.io/about.md

 [Serial] (http://serialpodcast.org/)

-*Many of these podcasts are very political in nature.
-They are not necessarily representative of my political views, but they often present ideas and opinions which I had not previously considered, which is very refreshing in today's political climate.
+*Some of these podcasts are very political in nature.
+They are not necessarily representative of my political views, but they often present ideas and opinions which I had not previously considered, which I find very refreshing in today's political climate.

 ### Contact me